Note: GitHub's Pull Request Linking System is separate from ZenHub's

 2. The second is a Connect with an issue option.
 Here, you will be able to connect your Pull Request with any of your existing issues that live in your ZenHub Workspace, including those that are cross-repo.
 This will automatically place both the Pull Request and the connected Issue in the default pipeline that you specified:

-Viewing a single PR connected to multiple Issues on the Board
+Viewing a Single Pull Request Connected to Multiple Issues on the Board

 When a single PR is connected to multiple Issues, we will show each Issue as a card on the Board.
 The single PR will be duplicated and will show as a nested PR card on each Issue.
 When an Issue with a nested PR card is moved to a different pipeline, the other connected Issues will also automatically be moved to that same pipeline: